OrionMat/Hmm-is-that-right/README.md

 # Hmmm is that right?

+The start of a project aimed to be a market place for the exchange of information. i.e market place where news sources meet news readers.

 A web app for made for quick **fact checking**. 🔎📰

 A web-app to help people quickly fact check statements and news claims.
 The idea is to automate as much of the cross-checking process as possible.